mdn/content/files/en-us/glossary/client_hints/index.md

 ## Hint life-time

 A server specifies the client hint headers that it is interested in getting in the `Accept-CH` response header.
-The user agent should append the requested client hint headers, or at least the subset that it wants to share with that server, to all subsequent requests in the current browsing session.
+The user agent appends the requested client hint headers, or at least the subset that it wants to share with that server, to all subsequent requests in the current browsing session.

 In other words, the request for a specific set of hints does not expire until the browser is shut down.